This post may contain affiliate links. See our affiliate disclosure for more.

 Taking an additional step to formalize and document your grievance is a necessary step if you wind up deciding you want to sue your client.

-The negatives: You’ll have to spend more of your time to go to court.
+The negatives: You’ll have to spend more of your time going to court.
 If you win, you’ll get a piece of paper that says your client owes you money, but if they don’t comply, you’ll have to embark on an additional journey to collect.

 Small Claims isn’t an option if you’re not in the same area as your client, because you likely will have to sue in their home venue.
 The limit for Small Claims Court varies by state, but most states’ caps fall between $5,000 and $10,000.

-Bringing in a professional should be your last resort because it’s expensive, but if you’ve moved through the steps listed above or if you don’t want to spend the time and energy to go through them, it’s likely time to hand your overdue account over to an expert to handle.
+Bringing in a professional should be your last resort because it’s expensive, but if you’ve moved through the steps listed above or if you don’t want to spend the time and energy to go through them, it’s likely time to get an experienced attorney to handle your overdue account.

 Lawyers are very effective, but even if you hire one who works on contingency (as opposed to billing by the hour), you’ll have to pay for court filing and service of process, which means you’ll have to spend hundreds of dollars without any guarantee of success.